markbpryan/vitepress_experiment/docs/en/guide/using-vue.md

 ## Using Teleports

 VitePress currently has SSG support for teleports to body only.
-For other targets, you can wrap them inside the built-in `<ClientOnly>` component or inject the teleport markup into the correct location in your final page HTML through [`postRender` hook](../reference/site-config#postrender).
+For other targets, you can wrap them inside the built-in `<ClientOnly>` component or inject the teleport markup into the correct location in your final page XML through [`postRender` hook](../reference/site-config#postrender).

 <ModalDemo />